Karn03/WEB-SCRAPING/README.md

 ## Contributing
 Contributions are welcome!
 Please submit an issue or pull request with detailed explanations of changes.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For inquiries or collaborations, reach out at [your-email@example.com](mailto:your-email@example.com).
+For inquiries or collaborations, reach out at (karthikey.yadav03@egmail.com).